 Evolutionary complementarity is also consistently observed in our results but with a larger variation than convergence.
 Complementarity is argued to be the main result of tight coevolution between mutualistic species by mechanisms, such as trait-matching (e.g. corolla length-proboscis length) (Jordano et al., 2003).
-There is empirical (Anderson and Johnson, 2008) and theoretical evidence (Gomulkiewicz et al., 2000) for coevolutionary hot spots (Thompson, 1999), which suggests that local selective regimes can promote the coevolution of traits (Gomulkiewicz et al., 2000; Ferdy et al., 2002; Gomulkiewicz et al., 2003; Jordano et al., 2003; Bronstein et al., 2006; Thompson and Cunningham, 2002; Thompson, 2009; Jones et al., 2009).
-In contrast, our results show that medium levels of complementarity can emerge from relatively non-selective forces and constraints occurring at several levels, from geographic limits to encounter partners and disperse to the genetic and morphological constraints on producing viable offspring.
-In addition, our model fitting show our predictions fit well to the observed plant-hummingbird complementarity across a broad range of complementarity threshold values (Figure 6).
+There is empirical (Anderson and Johnson, 2008, Thompson et al. 2013) and theoretical evidences (Gomulkiewicz et al., 2000; Fernandes et al., 2019) for coevolutionary hot spots (Thompson, 1999), which suggests that local selective regimes can promote the coevolution of traits (Gomulkiewicz et al., 2000; Ferdy et al., 2002; Gomulkiewicz et al., 2003; Jordano et al., 2003; Bronstein et al., 2006; Thompson and Cunningham, 2002; Thompson, 2009; Jones et al., 2009).
+In contrast, our results show that medium levels of complementarity can emerge from relatively non-selective forces and constraints occurring at several levels, and geographic limits to encounter partners and disperse, to the genetic and morphological constraints on producing viable offspring.
+In addition, our model fitting shows our predictions fit well to the observed plant-hummingbird complementarity across a broad range of complementarity threshold values (see Figure 6).

-Our predictions are able to reproduce some observed patterns of convergence and complementarity in a plant-hummingbird community.
-Observed convergence values were close to those predicted by the model for the hummingbird community, but we predicted more convergence values than those observed in the plant community.
+With our new approach, we were able to reproduce most observed patterns of convergence and complementarity in a plant-hummingbird community.
+Observed convergence values were close to those predicted by the model for the hummingbird community, but we predicted a higher value of convergence in the plant community than those observed in the empirical plant community.
 According to previous models, fewer convergence events could be indicative of weak coevolutionary selection processes acting on the plant species.
 Although this is a possible explanation for our overestimation of convergence, we think that our convergence estimates may have been biased by the fact that we could not consider all the plant species of the community (≈ 50%) only around 60% of the hummingbird species.
-Our study is the first to quantify and compare convergence and complementarity values from an empirical dataset with model predictions and we believe this a major leap towards the understanding of multispecific coevolution and community assembly.
+To the best of our knowledge, our study is the first to quantify and compare convergence and complementarity values from an empirical dataset with model predictions.

-The problem of calculating convergence
+A new approach to calculate convergence

 One prominent problem in the literature is how to quantify convergence.
 This problem is probably related to the lack of a rigorous or precise definition of convergence (REFS).
-Previous studies (Nuismer et al, Guimaraes et al) proposed different ways of doing this, but their measurements of convergence do not consider phylogenetic relatedness.
-For example, Guimarães et al. (2011) measured convergence as “the mean pair-wise difference between traits of species at same trophic level” considering all the species of the guild.
-(Nuismer et al., 2012) calculated the variance as a proxy to predict convergence (i.e., large values weak convergence whereas small values of the variance may indicate strong convergence).
-The main problem with these measurements that ignore phylogenetic relatedness is that they will tend to overestimate convergence events .
-Most definitions of convergence agree that it is an evolutionary pattern in which “similar phenotypes evolve independently in multiple lineages” (Stayton, 2015).
-Therefore, it is important to consider phylogenetic distance to correct for shared and therefore dependent evolutionary history.
-Our model with our new measure of convergence, which considers phylogenetic relatedness and phenotypic similarity, shows that in the absence of abiotic selection trait convergence and complementarity always evolve but with little and large variation, respectively.
-Therefore, even with a more conservative estimate of the number of convergence events, the results show that the modelled processes (or background evolution sensu Guimarães et al. (2011)) are crucial for the emergence of these evolutionary patterns.
+Previous studies proposed different ways of doing this, but their measurements of convergence do not consider phylogenetic relatedness.
+For example, Guimarães et al. (2011) measured convergence as “the mean pair-wise difference between traits of species at same trophic level” considering all the species of the guild, whereas Nuismer et al. (2012) calculated the variance as a proxy to predict convergence (i.e., large values weak convergence whereas small values of the variance may indicate strong convergence).
+The main problem with these measurements is that they ignore phylogenetic relatedness and, consequently, they tend to overestimate convergence events .
+In most definitions convergence is an evolutionary pattern in which “similar phenotypes evolve independently in multiple lineages” (Stayton, 2015).
+Thus, it is essential to consider phylogenetic distance to correct for shared and, therefore, dependent evolutionary history.
+By using a new approach to measure convergence, which considers phylogenetic relatedness and phenotypic similarity, our model shows that in the absence of abiotic selection trait convergence and complementarity always evolve, but with little and large variation, respectively.

 The emergence of mutualistic network structure